 - Using a hand blender, process the beans to a puree.

-- Add more water if necessary, to get the right consistency, adjust the seasoning.
+- Add more water to get the right consistency, and adjust the seasoning.

 - Serve hot, sprinkled with paprika powder.